Abraomukas/Abraomukas/README.md

 - I work as a junior full stack engineer @ <a href="www.hyd.com.es">H&D España</a>

+- Create a blog for a friend - <a href="https://github.com/Abraomukas/sex-and-the-city-2.0">Sex and the City 2.0</a>

 - Go through freeCodeCamp's certifications (<a href="https://www.freecodecamp.org/learn">click here</a>)

   - Back End Development and APIs :white_check_mark: